magiclen/random-pick/README.md

 If you have multiple slices, you don't need to use extra space to concat them, just use the `pick_from_multiple_slices` function, instead of `pick_from_slice`.

+Besides picking a single element from a slice or slices, you can also use `pick_multiple_from_slice` and `pick_multiple_from_multiple_slices` functions.
+Their overhead is lower than that of non-multiple-pick functions with extra loops.

 ## Crates.io